Tarek-Al-Khatib/work-wise/README.md

 <!-- Prompt Engineering -->
 <img src="./readme/title7.svg"/>

-### Mastering AI Interaction: Unveiling the Power of Prompt Engineering:
+### Understanding AI interaction: The power of prompt engineering.

-- This project uses advanced techniques to improve how we interact with OpenAI-4o-mini model.
-By carefully creating input instructions, we can guide the models to understand and generate language more accurately and efficiently for different tasks and needs.
+- This project is focused on making it easier to use the OpenAI-4o-mini model.
+By making clear instructions, we can help the model understand and create language more effectively for different tasks.

   | Start interviewing                              | Complete Interview                                 |
   | ----------------------------------------------- | -------------------------------------------------- |